hieultph/customer-churn-prediction-using-DL-and-ML/README.md

 ## Overview

-This project focuses on predicting customer churn using various machine learning models, including Artificial Neural Networks (ANN), Support Vector Machines (SVM), and Random Forest.
+This project focuses on predicting customer churn using deep learning and machine learning models, including Artificial Neural Networks (ANN), Support Vector Machines (SVM), and Random Forest.
 It covers both data preprocessing (with CSV files) and model training.

 ## Getting Started